 Some of the best places to see in Nova Scotia are located just an hour or so from Halifax.

 The tiny, rugged port of Peggy’s Cove is often considered a Nova Scotia must see.
 More photos are taken of its lighthouse perched atop the granite bedrock worn smooth by the relentless pounding of the ocean than any other site in the province.
+In face, if you’re planning a Nova Scotia road trip and want to see as many amazing sites as possible, we recommend Peggy’s Cove area as your first stop.

 Bus tour after bus tour pulls in here, offloading tourists who are seeking that iconic photo.
 But patience pays off for the visiting photographer because the much quieter waters of the little cove, the typical Nova Scotia houses there, the people and their working life are even more photogenic than the lighthouse.